searingwolfe/mohaa-model-viewer/README.md

 running it, and installs the necessary packages.

-It deliberately **does not modify your `PATH`** — Python's own installer handles that, and hand-editing the registry `PATH` is how environments get broken.
+It deliberately **does not modify your `PATH`** — Python's own installer handles that, and hand-editing the registry `PATH` is how environments often get broken.

 Then launch with **`RUN -- Medal of Honor Model Viewer.bat`**, or drag a `.skd` / `.tik` onto it.